UEFI-code/Water-Shortcircuit-Auto-Backup/README.md

 We assume you are using Windows 7 / Windows Server 2008 x64 or later.
 (If you are on a 32-bit system, please recompile the source code.)

-Simply double-click `trigger_serial.exe` to try out this software, and run `install.bat` to install this software as a scheduled task.
+To try this system, build and flash `Arduino_Sample/Arduino_Sample.ino` to your Arduino board, and make sure the board is assigned to COM port `COM3`.
+Then double-click `trigger_serial.exe` to test, and run `install.bat` to install this software as a scheduled task.

 ## Linux